spnraju/nightwatchjs-selenium-example/README.md

-# nightwatchjs-selenium-example
+# NightwatchJS with Selenium Server

-This is to demo the nightwatchjs with selenium for multiple browsers
+This is to demo NightwatchJS with Selenium for Multiple Browsers

+* Browsers - default(chrome headless), chrome, firefox, edge and ie
+* NightwatchJS v1
+* Selenium Server